 Freezing

-This is one of the best ideas not only for holiday baking but also to have at all times and bake fresh butterscotch oatmeal cookies every time you feel like it.
+This is one of the best ideas not only for holiday baking but also for baking fresh butterscotch oatmeal cookies when you feel like it.

-- Quick freezing: my favorite way is scooping the cookies like in the image below and popping the cookie sheet directly into the freezer until you want to bake it.
+- Quick freezing: my favorite way is scooping the cookies and popping the cookie sheet directly into the freezer until you want to bake it.
 This is great when making them within a few hours or a day.
 No need to defrost them.
 Simply bake them directly from the freezer.
 They might take an extra minute of baking.

 - More extended freezing: cookie dough can be frozen for a month, and if this is your intention, scoop the cookies in the same way as the image below, but don't leave space between them.
 You will be able to pack probably the whole recipe in one sheet.
 Put the sheet in the freezer and when the mounds are rock solid, transfer them to a bag and remove the cookie sheet from the freezer.
 This way, you'll save a lot of space.